What is a bonding session?

 These sessions are FUN.
 They can be exhausting (and you'll likely feel like you just ran 3 marathons at the end), but the dynamic between the older and younger, the dynamic of you parenting all of your children together, is not only beautiful and deep, but it can be surprising and hilarious.
 It's honest.
 Because you don't have time to "arrange" a look for energetic children.
 The best we can do is try to get them to pile in, be close, and show their love.
 Whether that's through play or snuggles.
 These photographs are silly, honest, and truly stunning.
 I absolutely love when a mom tells me she wants to bring more than kid.

 I often do sessions with more than one child by having everyone in the photographs for pieces of the session, and mama alone with each child, too.
-So think of a thing (book, tablet, music) that can help your child feel engaged when they're not on camera.
+So think of a thing (book, snack, tablet, music) that can help your child feel engaged when they're not on camera.
 We don't want them doing something that could keep them from coming back into the frame for more photos, if they're wanted, but we also want them to feel good while they're taking a break.

 These sessions are FUN.
 They can be exhausting (and you'll likely feel like you just ran 3 marathons at the end), but the dynamic between the older and younger, the dynamic of you parenting all of your children together, is not only beautiful and deep, but it can be surprising and hilarious.
 It's honest.
 Because you don't have time to "arrange" a look for energetic children.
 The best we can do is try to get them to pile in, be close, and show their love.
 Whether that's through play or snuggles.
 These photographs are silly, honest, and truly stunning.
 I absolutely love when a mom tells me she wants to bring more than kid.

 I often do sessions with more than one child by having everyone in the photographs for pieces of the session, and mama alone with each child, too.
-So think of a thing (book, tablet, music) that can help your child feel engaged when they're not on camera.
+So think of a thing (book, snack, tablet, music) that can help your child feel engaged when they're not on camera.
 We don't want them doing something that could keep them from coming back into the frame for more photos, if they're wanted, but we also want them to feel good while they're taking a break.

-What if my kid is "too wild"?
+What if my child is "too wild"?

 It's almost more important to me that moms stay in the moment than children do.
 Because kids live so much in the present.
 When they're with us, they are fully and completely with us.
 It's not so simple for adults to do the same.
 It can be hard if our children aren't doing what we think they should be doing, but I really encourage mamas to try to just go with it.
 Be open hearted and flexible with our children during these sessions, and enjoy the moments when the child does come back to sit, even for a moment.